VCityTeam/UD-SV/Doc/Process/TutorialOpenDataInItowns.md

 Put Zanzibar for name and the URI : http://opengeo.org/Zanzibar And submit... then click on Zanzibar and check the checkbox for WMS and WMTS

-Go on Disk Quota on your right and complet like that:
+Go on Disk Quota on your left and complet like that:

 <img src="../Image/diskquota.png" width="500" height="250" />